sundeepbassi/djangopetblog/README.md

 Tutor Support informed me that it was best to open up my workspace by gitpod.io/workspaces into your url bar.

+### Deployment
+The project was deployed early on the 1st of February 2022 as recommended by the Code Institute walkthrough I think therefore I blog.

+Steps to Deployment

 ### Credits

 On the 28th of January tried to do a number of git commits for what I had done for the project.
 I noticed the 29th of January that these commits did not show on my github and I did do a git push also.
 Student tutors advised me to ensure that all git commits are done once code has been installed and saved in the files.